General Meeting Workslot Credit

 Since the Coop’s inception in 1973, the General Meeting has been our decision-making body.
 At the General Meeting (GM) members gather to make decisions and set Coop policy.
 The General-Meeting-for-workslot-credit program was created to increase participation in the Coop’s decision-making process.

-Advance Sign-up Required: To be eligible for workslot credit, you must sign yourself up in advance of the meeting in one of the following three ways: use our online form, use the computer in the ground floor elevator lobby to sign-up or call the Membership Office.
+Advance Sign-up Required: To be eligible for workslot credit, you must sign yourself up in advance of the meeting in one of the following ways: use our online form, or use the computer in the ground floor elevator lobby to sign-up.
+If you do not have an email address, you may call the Membership Office for assistance.
 Sign-up for any given meeting will be available from the beginning of the month until 5 p.m. on the day of the General Meeting (generally the last Tuesday of the month).

-Two GM attendance credits per year: Each member may take advantage of the General-Meeting-for-workslot-credit program two times per calendar year.
+Two GM attendance credits per year: Each member may take advantage of the General-Meeting-for-workslot-credit program and receive a maximum of two credits per calendar year.

 Certain Squads are omitted from the Program: You may attend the GM for credit only if you are a member of a Shopping, Receiving/Stocking, Food Processing, Office, Maintenance, Inventory and FTOP committee.
 If you are a member of another Squad, you must speak to your staff supervisor before attending a GM for credit.
 Members of Squads where attendance at the GM is already part of the workslot’s responsibility may never get double credit for attending a GM.